 (CNN) -- Shortly after McDonald's celebrated its 30-year presence in France, the fast-food chain is conquering one of the country's most valued cultural institutions --the Louvre.

-McDonald's burgers and fries will be available under the glass pyramid of the Louvre.
+McDonalds' burgers and fries will be available under the inverted glass pyramid of the Louvre.

 The restaurant will be serving its fast burgers in the Carrousel du Louvre, an underground shopping mall which lies under the main entrance of the museum and which still contains an ancient wall that was discovered during construction works.

-The Parisian Web site "Louvre pour tous" (Louvre for everyone) describes the company's plans to open a restaurant in the prestigious museum as "bad taste" and blamed the Louvre's directors for failing to prevent what could result in "fragrances of fries drifting under Mona Lisa's nose".
+The Parisian Web site "Louvre pour tous" (Louvre for everyone) describes McDonald's' decision to open a restaurant in the prestigious museum as "bad taste" and blamed the Louvre's directors for failing to prevent what could result in "fragrances of fries drifting under Mona Lisa's nose".

-Marion Benaiteau, spokeswoman for the museum, told CNN it was not their decision and declined to comment further on the issue.
+A spokeswoman for the museum told CNN it was not their decision and declined to comment further on the issue.